santosomar/responsible_ai/README.md

-# Responsible AI: Balancing Security, Ethics, and Privacy in the Era of Artificial Intelligence
+# Beyond the Algorithm: AI, Security, Privacy, and Ethics
-This repository contains the example code, datasets, and other resources for the book "Responsible AI: Balancing Security, Ethics, and Privacy in the Era of Artificial Intelligence."
+This repository contains the example code, datasets, and other resources for the book "Beyond the Algorithm: AI, Security, Privacy, and Ethics."

 The book is authored by Omar Santos and Dr. Petar Radanliev.
 It covers various topics related to AI and ML, from historical perspectives to security and ethical considerations.

 ## Getting Started
 To use the example code and resources, you'll need to clone this repository or download the files to your local machine.